GPP3 Frequently Asked Questions

 Q. Can you provide additional information regarding encore presentations and copyright beyond what is included in GPP3?
 (3.2)

 A. Encore abstracts can serve to communicate the same clinical data to different audiences for whom it is relevant, including those who work in different geographic or scientific areas from those originally targeted.
 For example, attendees at a conference in Asia might not have been able to attend a conference held in the USA, so presenting an encore abstract to the Asian conference allows them to directly access the data and interact with the presenter, which is one of the strong points of conference presentations (especially posters).
 Similarly, attendees of a conference on Gerontology might be interested in data generated from trials on infectious diseases that disproportionately affect the elderly (eg, influenza), which might otherwise be presented only at an infectious disease conference.
+The submission of encore abstracts is acceptable only if all authors agree, the congress permits encore presentations, and copyright is respected.
+Some congresses may require authors to notify organizers that the abstract submission is an “encore” of one that was previously presented, and for which the copyright is held by the congress where it was first presented.
+The original organization may also require that an acknowledgement be published with the encore abstract that indicates that the abstract was reused with permission of Congress X, was previously presented at (year) Congress X, and all rights are reserved.

 Back to top